 The small city of Doğubeyazıt, situated alongside Turkey’s border with Iran, is home to one of the finest examples of Ottoman palace architecture.
 The opulent Ishak Pasha Palace stands at the crossroads of civilizations and accordingly blends together Ottoman, Persian and even European styles.
 Doğubeyazıt may be a challenge to reach, but the splendor of the palace rewards those who make the effort.

 Doğubeyazıt is also the closest city to Mt.
 Ararat (Ağri Daği), the country’s highest mountain.
-What’s more, is that a nearby location is home to a peculiar formation that many believe to be the ark of Noah himself!
+What’s more, is that a nearby location is home to a peculiar formation that many believe to be the actual Noah’s Ark!

-At the end of this guide to Ishak Pasha Palace and the Noah’s Ark site, learn more about transport and accommodation down below.
+Following this guide to Ishak Pasha Palace and the Noah’s Ark site, learn more about transport and accommodation in Doğubeyazıt down below.

 Ishak Pasha Palace: A Brief History

 Construction on the palace began in 1685.
-But it wasn’t finished until a century later in 1784, during the time of Ishak Pasha, after whom the structure is now named.
+But it wasn’t finished until a century later in 1784, during the time of Ishak Pasha, after whom the structure was later named.
 Ishak Pasha was a local general whose family had long administered the region during the days of the Ottoman Empire.

 His background remains up for debate to this day, though many believe he was a Kurd.
 In any case, he and his family became incredibly wealthy thanks to the lucrative silk trade that passed through Doğubeyazıt.

 And with their wealth, the local pashas (high-ranking Ottoman officials) sought to build the most beautiful and unique palace in the land.
 They certainly got what they asked for, as the elaborate palace blends Ottoman, Baroque, Persian, Seljuk and Armenian styles.
 It was even once furnished with colorful stained-glass windows.